gergokaposvari/kotlin_gol/GameOfLife/README.md

-# javafx-game-starter-jdk21
+# Conway's Game of Life

-Basic JavaFX starter project that draws graphics on a canvas, based on JDK 21.
+Game of Life implemented kotlin using javafx, based on JDK 21.

 Run the application with `./gradlew run`.